manhowong/CS-lectures/Knowledge-Based-AI/L19 Version Spaces.md

 - optimal trees: fewer branches
 ## Cognitive connection

-- Cognitive agents also face the issues of over- or undergeneralization
+- Cognitive agents also face the issues of over- or undergeneralization (biases)
 - Related to cognitive flexibility: agent has multiple prospectuses on the same thing.
 	- Agent has several definitions for a concept that converge over time
 	- Agent comes up with one generalization.
 If this fails in the real world, the agent learns from mistakes and correct itself.